msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_3_sensors.md

 capture quality
 (ACQUIRED_GOOD) that does not match an enrolled biometric
-*   [C-1-4] MUST have a hardware-backed keystore implementation, and perform the biometric matching in a Trusted Execution Environment (TEE) or on a chip with a secure channel to the TEE.
+*   [C-1-4] MUST have a hardware-backed keystore implementation, and perform the biometric matching in a TEE or on a chip with a secure channel to the TEE.
-* [C-1-5] MUST have all identifiable data encrypted and cryptographically authenticated such that they cannot be acquired, read or altered outside of the Trusted Execution Environment (TEE), or a chip with a secure channel to the TEE as documented in the [implementation guidelines]( https://source.android.com/devices/tech/security/authentication/fingerprint-hal.html) on the Android Open Source Project site.
+* [C-1-5] MUST have all identifiable data encrypted and cryptographically authenticated such that they cannot be acquired, read or altered outside of the TEE, or a chip with a secure channel to the TEE as documented in the [implementation guidelines]( https://source.android.com/devices/tech/security/authentication/fingerprint-hal.html) on the Android Open Source Project site.
 * [C-1-6] MUST prevent adding new biometrics without first establishing a chain